pallotron/personal-site/content/posts/2025/06/04/celtic_knot_report/index.md

 The rain was hard at times and didn't stop, and the wind was strong too.
 The area wasn't particularly hilly but remote, with plenty of boreens and potholes, and some N roads where cars were passing pretty fast, throwing water at us.
 At that point, I was soaked to the bone but warm.
 I felt like a drowned rat, but a warm drowned rat.

 We were crossing some house conglomerates that resembled small villages; you would expect them to have at least a garage or convenience shop, but there was nothing, and even if there was, it was past 8 pm.
 We basically had food last at 4 pm, and I only had one bottle of water and half a granola bar.
 I was starting to hallucinate sausage rolls.
+At some point a car stopped, a woman inside, looking utterly bewildered, asked if we're in trouble and need help.
+I guess the sight of three lunatics cycling in that weather was a bit much for her.

 I was cold and wet but manageable.
 I knew that as long as I kept moving, I would be okay; stopping was not an option, as you would start shaking uncontrollably.

 We got to the Atherny control at 11pm.

+As we pull under the rooftop of a garage to make a proof of passage selfie, Cian realises his front tire is flat.
+This is the luck of the Irish!!!
+At least we can fix it under a roof and not in the pitch dark of a boreen under heavy rain...
+Thank you, cycling gods!
+It was at that moment that I notice with a corner of my eyes a pub, and I propose to get in and warm up a bit.
+We get in the pub while all the locals are drinking and singing.
+Cian talks to the bar tender and he fixes us some hot tea and Tayto (very Irish).

+I think we spent 40m there, Cian fixed his tire in comfort.
+Best puncture repair stop ever.

+The last part of the event was still in the rain until 1am, and finished at 2:30am.
+The climbs were tough and I was cursing Hendrik :DDD.
+Sorry, Hendrik!

 As we pull under the rooftop of a garage to make a proof of passage selfie, Cian realises his front tire is flat.
 This is the luck of the Irish!!!
 As we can at least fix it under a roof and not in the pitch dark of a boreen under heavy rain...
 Thank you, cycling gods!